 Unfortunately over the years the area has been misused resulting in vast quantities of litter being left , the result of picnics, BBQs / campfires, camping and waste associated with angling.
 Most people who take part in angling and other leisure activities at Hopes Nose do so responsibly and with respect for the environment, however, a significant few are ruining the area for everyone and risk the site being closed to the public.

-Torbay Council has been working with a range of organisations and individuals to address these issues and has introduced of a Public Spaces Protection Order on Friday 16 September 2016 under the Anti-Social Behaviour, Crime and Policing Act 2014.
-The order imposes certain conditions on all people who visit and use the area:
+Torbay Council worked with a range of organisations and individuals to address these issues and introduced a Public Spaces Protection Order (PSPO) in September 2016 under the Anti-Social Behaviour, Crime and Policing Act 2014.
+The first PSPO ran until December 2017.
+Following a review, and due to continued misuse of the area, the PSPO has been reintroduced with effect from 19 May 2018 and will last until 1 December 2020.
+The Order imposes certain conditions on all people who visit and use the area:

 - No individual shall be permitted within the area edged red on the attached map to catch more than 20 mackerel within any 24 hour period.
 Any surplus mackerel must be returned to the sea immediately.

 - At the request of an Authorised Officer, an individual must show all caught fish to that Officer for inspection (an Authorised Officer is an Officer of Torbay Council, Devon & Cornwall Police and/or Torbay Coast and Countryside Trust and their representatives).

 - An individual shall immediately leave the area edged red on the attached map when directed to do so by an Authorised Officer and must not return to that area within 48 hours of that direction.

 - No camping shall be permitted at any time within the area edged red on the attached map.